 I’ve been reading a treatise by the much respected religious historian Mircea Eliade that offers the theory that religious man has a richer existence than someone without religious beliefs.

 As Professor Eliade sees it, those who see the physical world as an embodiment of the sacred will more often be able to rise above the profane world to a spiritual plane, basking in and identifying with the sacred.
 Non-religious man, on the other hand must exist without such a dimension, limited to the hard reality of a profane existence and the anxiety of ultimate mortal extinction.

-But, he says, even non-religious man hasn’t completely eliminated the structures of the spiritual from his reality.
+But, says the professor, even non-religious man hasn’t completely eliminated the structures of the spiritual from his reality.
 As religious man may, through ritual passage, be symbolically reborn to greater awareness of the sacred, so too non-religious man will likely transition between life-styles, new living locales and changing occupations, and will experience a sense of newness akin to spiritual rebirth.

-I guess we can never completely discount our deeply embedded humanity.
+I guess we can never completely discount our deeply embedded spirituality.